Allerton Hall: History

-The property then passed to James Hardman's widow, Jane Hardman in 1754.
-In about 1779, the house was bought from the Hardmans by the lawyer, philanthropist and abolitionist, William Roscoe.
-Roscoe completed the building of the house but had to sell it in 1816 when he became bankrupt.
-There were a number of Hardman claimants to the ownership of the Hall, however, none succeeded as the family's wealth had deteriorated since selling to Roscoe.
+The property then passed to James Hardman's widow, Jane Hardman, in 1756.
+The Hardman family continued to live at Allerton until 1795 when the house was bought from them by the abolitionist, lawyer and philanthropist, William Roscoe.
+Roscoe completed the building of the house, but in turn had to sell it himself in 1816 when he became bankrupt.
+There were a number of Hardman claimants to the ownership of the hall, however, none succeeded as the family's wealth had deteriorated since selling to Roscoe.

-During the American Civil War, the mansion was rented by Charles Kuhn Prioleau, an American landowner and slaver from South Carolina who financially supported the Confederate States, and who married Mary Elizabeth Wright Hardman, known as the "Belle of Liverpool".
+During the American Civil War, the mansion was rented by Charles Kuhn Prioleau, an American landowner and slaver from South Carolina who financially supported the Confederate States, and who married Mary Elizabeth Hardman, known as the "Belle of Liverpool".

-In the early part of the 20th century the building was donated it to Liverpool City Council in 1927.
-The building was damaged by two fires, in 1994 and in 1995.
+In 1927 the building was donated to Liverpool City Council.
+It was Grade II* listed in 1975.
+The hall was damaged by two fires, in 1994 and in 1995.

 Architecture

-Allerton Hall is designed in Palladian style and built in red sandstone with three storeys.
-It is a symmetrical building, extending over eleven bays; the central three bays and the lateral two bays on each side project forward.
+Allerton Hall is designed in the Palladian style and built in red sandstone with three storeys.
+It is a symmetrical building, extending over 11 bays; the central three bays and the lateral two bays on each side project forward.
 The central three bays form a portico with Ionic columns and a pediment.
 The ground floor of the building is rusticated.

-Surviving the fires, are a room at the west end which has panelled walls and a stucco ceiling in Rococo style, and parts of Roscoe's library.
+Surviving the fires, are a room at the west end which has panelled walls and a stucco ceiling in the Rococo style, and parts of Roscoe's library.
 In the grounds to the west of the house is a sundial dated 1750.

 Present day

-In 2009 Allerton Hall was run as a public house known as the Pub in the Park.
+In 2009 Allerton Hall was run as a public house known as the 'Pub in the Park'.
 As of 2017, it is known as Allerton Hall - Farmhouse Inn.